getgauge/gauge-gradle-plugin/Readme.md

 |env      | -Penv=qa  | gauge env to run against  |
 |additionalFlags| -PadditionalFlags="--verbose" | Add additional gauge flags to execution|
 |gaugeRoot| -PgaugeRoot="/opt/gauge" | Path to gauge installation root|

-See gauge's [command line interface](http://getgauge.io/documentation/user/current/cli/index.html) for list of all flags that be used with **-PadditionalFlags** option.

 ### Adding/configuring custom Gauge tasks
 It is possible to define new custom Gauge tasks by extending `GaugePlugin` class.
 It can be used to create/configure tasks specific for different environments.
 For example,